What is defined as a fever?

-Fever is defined as a body temperature higher than the normal core temperature of 100 degrees Fahrenheit (37.8 degrees Celsius).
+A fever is when the body temperature is higher than the normal core temperature of 100 degrees Fahrenheit (37.8 degrees Celsius).
 Normal body temperature can fluctuate, ranging from 97.5 degrees F (36.4 degrees C) to 98.9 degrees F (37.2 degrees C).

 Fever can result from factors such as an infectious process, a response to the use of certain medications (also known as a drug fever), or it can be unknown in origin.
 Fever can also occur after the administration of common childhood immunizations.
 However, most fevers are caused by microbial infections such as bacterial, viral, fungal, and yeast infections.

-Patients with fever may also experience other signs and symptoms that can cause discomfort.
-Headache, facial flushing, chills, sweating, and joint or muscle pain are all signs and symptoms that can appear as the result of a fever.
+Patients with fever may experience signs and symptoms that can cause discomfort including headaches, facial flushing, chills, sweating, and joint or muscle pain.

 The primary goal in the treatment of fever is to relieve discomfort by returning body temperature to normal.
 It is also important to identify and treat the underlying cause of fever.